eShopWorld/codingstandards/README.md

 **How to Install**

-Place the .editorconfig at the root off the drive.
+Place the .editorconfig at the root of the drive.

 Eg:
 If you are using a C:\ for your source, place the .editorconfig file at C:\.editorconfig